Cannabinoid Chart With Simple Explanations

 CBC (Cannabichromene)

-Key features: CBC is non-intoxicating (if you’re picking up a pattern here it’s because THC is the only psychoactive cannabinoid).
+Key features: CBC is non-intoxicating (if you’re picking up a pattern here, it’s because THC is the only psychoactive cannabinoid).
 CBC works well with other cannabinoids in a synergetic relationship called the entourage effect.

-Effects: Anti-inflammatory, anti-tumor properties Potential medical benefits: Treatment for breast cancer, acne, depression
+Effects: Anti-inflammatory, anti-tumor properties.
+Potential medical benefits: Treatment for breast cancer, acne, depression

 CBN (Cannabinol)

-Effects: Mildly sedative, antibacterial, neuroprotectant, appetite stimulation
+Effects: Mildly soothing, antibacterial, neuroprotectant, appetite stimulation

 This cannabinoid chart is a stepping stone to understanding the cannabasics.
-It isn’t a comprehensive list simply because we’re waiting on science to catch up and tell us more about the benefits of cannabinoids.
+It isn’t a comprehensive list simply because we’re waiting for science to catch up and tell us more about the benefits of cannabinoids.
 In the meantime, we do know that cannabinoids can help you sleep.
 We have a little trick up our sleeve that we’d like to share so you can take advantage of plant medicine for insomnia.

 Disclaimer: This article is originally published on https://sovereignty.co/cannabinoid-chart/